Hello! How are you?

 - Coming Out Day (established in 1988 by Richard Eichberg, a psychologist and Jean O’Leary, a gay rights activist, to raise awareness of the lesbian, gay, bisexual and transgender (LGBT) community and its civil rights movement – learn more here)

-- Second, emotions are high when individuals in or affected by these groups are being lifted up (which includes some of the most oppressed groups of people in our country–Indigenous peoples, LGBTQIA+ community, groups who continue to be negatively affected by Christopher Columbus’ claims and subsequent abuses of power).
+- Second, emotions are high when individuals in or affected by these groups are being lifted up (which includes some of the most oppressed groups of people in our country–Indigenous peoples, female-identifying children, LGBTQIA+ community, groups who continue to be negatively affected by Christopher Columbus’ claims and subsequent abuses of power).
 Like, really high.
 There are individuals who wait all year to mark this day, as not only a reminder of what they have experienced in their life to get to this place, but also because many beloved who have come and gone are also remembered on this day.

 - So, lastly, I squirm…because, as a White woman born and raised in a country with oppressive systems soaked into the sheetrock of our homes, people with productive power labeling me as the norm and the privileged and most others as, well, “the others,” I benefit from a day like today not being remembered.
 The other 364 days of the year are mine (White people), so why can’t we just get back to our regularly scheduled life?
 Well, that life hurts people.
 So I squirm.
 And that’s really very good.
 Let those of us receiving privilege from simply being born take a step (or many steps) back and be quiet for once, listen carefully and pay attention.
 And may those who find safe haven on a day like today, those who find respite and belonging and feel proud of who they are…may you take your day, your year and your life.
 That is my prayer…on a day not about me, heh.